US appeals court skeptical of Trump’s Medicaid work rules

 In Arkansas, about 18,000 people lost benefits.
 However, it’s not clear how many of those got coverage elsewhere.

-Posing a hypothetical question, Judge Cornelia Pillard wondered whether the administration thinks it has legal authority to require Medicaid beneficiaries take other actions that may improve their health.
+Posing a hypothetical question, Judge Cornelia Pillard wondered whether the administration thinks it has legal authority to require Medicaid beneficiaries to take other actions that may improve their health.
 What about a limit on TV watching?

 “Could the (health) secretary do that?” asked Pillard.
 “The correlation with health, I’m just not understanding.”